dre1080/warden/README.md

 A user database authorization package for FuelPHP.
 Handles user login and logout, as well as secure password hashing.

-This package uses the requires the FuelPHP ORM package.
+This package requires the FuelPHP ORM package.
 It uses the Blowfish algorithm for password storage.

 # Installation